empathic-ai/altimit/README.md

 }

 ```
-<b>Voice and Video</b>:
+### Voice and Video

 Altimit uses WebRTC to enable peer to peer connections, including voice and video.

 </details>